SFUQ/SCN-My-Sql/README.md

 ▶️ How to Use

-python xss_tool.py
+python XSS.py

-Then follow the prompt:
+Then follow the prompt :

 [+] Enter URL
 [1] Reflected XSS